Answers to OPERS member questions

 This month: Learn about Medicare allowances and surviving-spouse COLAs

 By Michael Pramik, Ohio Public Employees Retirement System

-This month we’re addressing questions about COLAs, health care eligibility and the Windfall Elimination Provision.
+This month we’re addressing questions about COLA amounts for surviving spouses, the health care allowance and refund timing.

 Michael Pramik is communication strategist for the Ohio Public Employees Retirement System and editor of the PERSpective blog.
 As an experienced business journalist, he clarifies complex pension policies and helps members make smart choices to secure their retirement.